Nonprofit Investment Management Blog

 What Are Required Minimum Distributions (RMD)?

 The government doesn’t allow individuals to keep retirement funds in their account indefinitely.
 After a certain age, most people are required to withdraw a set amount from their holdings each year.
 This includes accounts such as IRA, SIMPLE IRA, SEP IRA, and other retirement plans.
-If the RMD is not met, the amount not withdrawn will be taxed at a much higher rate, sometimes up to 50%.
+If the RMD is not met, the amount not withdrawn will be taxed at a much higher rate.

 This means that even if they don’t have a need or designated reason to spend that money, some taxpayers are required to withdraw money every year.
 And even though they are avoiding penalties by withdrawing the minimum amount, some people will endure an increased tax burden because the distribution increases their taxable income.